 Most Gabrielino people lived in

-earth homes, which are made
+earth homes, which were

-kind of house cool in the heat and warm in the cold, making it good shelter in the desert.
+type of house cool in the heat and warm in the cold, making it good shelter in the desert.

 Gabrielino people do not live in these old-fashioned dwellings today, any more than other Americans live in log cabins.